yanivnizan/knowledge-base/src/documents/docs/platforms/cocos2dx/Levelup_Model.html.md

 ---
 layout: "content"
 image: "Modeling"
-title: "Game Design Model"
+title: "LEVELUP: Model & Operations"
-text: "Learn about the different entities of LevelUp to understand how to build your game structure and progressions behavior."
+text: "Learn about the different entities of LevelUp.
+See examples of how to initialize and use them."
 position: 10
-theme: 'soomla'
+theme: 'platforms'
-collection: 'soomla_blueprint'
+collection: 'platforms_cocos2dx'
 ---

 #LEVELUP: Model & Operations